Thursday 13 February 1941

 US Military: American Samoa Governor Captain Laurence Wild recommends:

 the establishment of a Native Insular Force separate and distinct from the Fita Fita Guard, which was to function under and to be paid by the Government of American Samoa.The issue of US commitment to overseas bases in the Pacific is quite controversial in congress.
 Some feel that they should be built up, others that they are indefensible.
-In this case, the suggestions leads to establishment of the First Samoan Battalion, U.S. Marine Corps Reserve.
+In this case, the suggestions lead to the establishment of the First Samoan Battalion, U.S. Marine Corps Reserve.

 Indochina: The Japanese "show the flag" operation (Operation S) continues.
 Having visited Bangkok, heavy cruisers IJN Suzuya, IJN Mikuma, IJN Mogami, and IJN Kumano visit Saigon.
 The Japanese are currently mediating talks between the French and Thais to close out their border war, and this show of force is designed to move the French toward making concessions.